Terms and Conditions

 PART 1: REBATE PROCESS

 Note to Applicants: Both the Terms and Conditions and Implementation Manual, in place at the time a signed application is submitted, will determine the applicant’s eligibility for the Clean Vehicle Rebate Project (CVRP).
+Applicants on the CVRP rebate waitlist understand and agree that an application placed on a waitlist may be subject to new Terms and Conditions and new CVRP Implementation Manual requirements should funding become available.
+As a result, there is no guarantee that you will be eligible for a rebate.

 Rebates are processed on a first-come, first-served basis and issued to eligible applicants in a single payment.
 Delays beyond normal processing times may occur.